jverzani/BinderPlots.jl/docs/src/three-d-graphics.md

 ### Contour graphs

 The contour lines are automatically selected.
 Passing a range to the `levels` argument allows a user choice.
 Contour plots can be filled with colors.
-Passing `fill=true` is all it takes:
+Passing `fill=true` is all it takes (or calling with `contourf`):

 ```@example lite
 contour(xs, ys, peaks; levels=-3:3, fill=true, colorscale="Picnic")